Identifying bound states in the continuum by their boundary sensitivity: Band histogram for Rayleigh-Bloch waves

 where $\Pi(x)$ is the rectangle function equal to $1$ if $-1/2 \leq x \leq 1/2$ and $0$ otherwise.
 Intuition indeed suggests that the normal frequency of a mode that depends on the external boundary conditions changes as the latter are varied.
 Hence, if the sensitivity is high, frequencies are expected to disperse broadly over many intervals.
 Conversely, if the sensitivity to the boundary condition is low, the frequencies tend to accumulate within a narrow interval.

-Using the lattice constant $a$ as the primary scale, we change the waveguide width from $4a$ to $8a$ to obtain the spectral histogram of Fig. \ref{fig1}d. $H=101$ classical band structures are computed, each with $P=32$ eigenfrequencies (which is more than enough to cover the displayed spectral range); $\delta \omega$ is set such that $12000$ frequency points are used in the spectral histogram.
-As is apparent, the spectral histogram can be directly compared to the resolvent band structure: bands occur at the same locations in dispersion space.
-As a notable difference between the two computation techniques, the spectral histogram is computed for NMs, whereas the resolvent band structure is computed for QNMs.
+Using the lattice constant~$a$ as the primary scale, we change the waveguide width from a lower bound of $4a$ – which is well above the wavelengths of interest after the first band folding – up to $8a$. $H=101$ classical band structures are calculated, each with $P=32$ eigenfrequencies (which is more than enough to cover the displayed spectral range); $\delta \omega$ is set such that~$12000$ frequency points are used.
+The resultant spectral histogram, shown in Fig.~\ref{fig1}d, admits a direct comparison with the resolvent band structure; bands manifest themselves at the same locations in dispersion space.
+As a notable difference between the two simulation techniques, the spectral histogram is computed for NMs, whereas the resolvent band structure is computed for QNMs.
 Some of the NMs are seen to concentrate along the sound line, which is consistent with bulk waves being independent of external boundaries.
 More interestingly, NMs also concentrate along the quasi-normal bands that were previously identified~\cite{laudePRB2025}.
 The highest concentrations are observed for waves guided below the sound line, which are by definition evanescent normally to the waveguide axis and hence rather insensitive to the position of the external boundaries.
 Significantly, NMs also concentrate at the BIC points that lie within the sound cone, both at the high symmetry points of the first Brillouin zone and within it.
 In partial conclusion, although spectral histograms do not allow the estimation of radiation loss, they nonetheless provide meaningful insight into the presence of BICs and quasi-BICs.
 Even without direct access to the imaginary part, reliable conclusions can be drawn from the sensitivity of normal modes to the external boundary condition.